 The blood donor couch shall be able to quickly achieve head-low position in case of vasovagal attack to donor or other emergency with single touch button.

-The blood donor couch shall have non-deformable foam of thickness between 60-100 mm for comfortable sitting for long time.
+The blood donor couch shall have non-deformable foam of thickness between 60 mm to 100 mm for comfortable sitting for long time.

 The blood donor couch shall have antimicrobial treated washable upholstery for maintaining hygiene.
 The upholstery shall be resistant to liquid adsorption.
 The upholstery and padding of the blood donor couch shall be flame resistant.
-The Testing for Cleaning and disinfection of blood donor couch shall be carried out in accordance with ISO 17664:2017.
+The testing for cleaning and disinfection of blood donor couch shall be carried out in accordance with IS 18742 (Part 1)/ISO 17664-1.

 The blood donor couch, if required by the purchaser, may have adjustable multi tray IV stand for keeping all the blood donation related accessories.